pic

 PAD is a circulatory condition that reduces the supply of oxygen-rich blood to your extremities due to a buildup of plaque that causes the blood vessels to narrow and harden.
 Though PAD can affect any peripheral artery in your body, it most often affects the arteries in your legs.

 You may be at risk of developing PAD if you have a history of diabetes, high cholesterol, or high blood pressure.
-Smoking and obesity are also PAD risk factors.
+Smoking, obesity, older age, and a family history of vascular disease are also risk factors for PAD.

 What are PAD symptoms?